 Editorial and Peer Review Process

-CEO reviews all the received materials.
-One copy of the manuscript is reviewed for English.
+For peer-reviewing, one copy of the manuscript is reviewed for English.
 The remaining two manuscripts are sent to two most relevant investigators for review of the contents.
 The editor selects peer referees by recommendation of the Editorial Board members or from the specialist database owned by the Editorial Board.

 If decided necessary, review for statistics may be additionally requested.
 For review, names and their affiliations of the authors are blinded.